prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

 into your github repository.

-If you have any queries regarding pagd_, pluggdapps_ or tayra_ templating language, you can post post your queries to their mailing-list_.
+If you have any queries regarding pagd_, pluggdapps_ or tayra_ templating language, you can post your queries to their mailing-list_.

 .. _pagd: https://github.com/prataprc/pagd
 .. _pluggdapps: https://github.com/prataprc/pluggdapps